2022 Sales Tax Nexus and Economic Nexus: Everything You Need to Know

 The term means to abide by sales tax laws.
 There are multiple elements involved, including collecting accurate tax, identifying and registering in nexus states, and filing accurate state returns on time.

 Since economic nexus came onto the scene, businesses must register, collect, and remit tax in significantly more jurisdictions.
 This is one of the most significant pain points for online and interstate retailers.
-As a result, small and mid-sized business are overwhelmed, and rightfully so.
+As a result, small and mid-sized businesses are overwhelmed, and rightfully so.

 Below, we'll answer some of the most common questions we get about sales tax, nexus, compliance, audits, tax authorities, and more.